az1380/az1380/README.md

-- 👋 Hi, I’m @az1380
+- 👋 Hi, I’m Ali Ziarati
 - 👀 I’m interested in coding and also gaming
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning mern-stack(mongoDb-express-react-node)
-- 💞️ I’m looking to collaborate on backend developer
+- 💞️ I’m looking to collaborate on Full-stack developing
 - 📫 How to reach me ...

 <!---